Diagnosing Device Performance in Rydberg-Ladder Gauge Simulators with Cumulative Probabilities and Filtered Mutual Information: Validation of the M 3 Protocol with DMRG Validation of the M3 Protocol with DMRG

-\paragraph{Six‐rung validation.} Figure~\ref{fig:6rung-pair-DMRG} shows that, for $L=6$, the mitigated cumulative distribution (green) lies almost exactly on top of the original DMRG (blue), demonstrating near‐perfect recovery of the true distribution after M\textsubscript{3}.
-In the MI panel the mitigated and ideal curves are in good agreement, and even the purely “noisy” MI (yellow) tracks very closely for most truncation thresholds.
-This confirms both the correctness of our M\textsubscript{3} implementation and the surprising resilience of the MI estimator in small Hilbert spaces.
+Figure~\ref{fig:6rung-pair-DMRG} shows that, for $\nr=6$, the mitigated cumulative distribution (green) lies almost exactly on top of the original DMRG (blue), demonstrating near‐perfect recovery of the true distribution after M\textsubscript{3}.
+In the mutual information panel the mitigated and ideal curves are in good agreement, and even the purely “noisy” mutual information (yellow) tracks very closely for most truncation thresholds.
+This confirms both the correctness of our M\textsubscript{3} implementation and the surprising resilience of the mutual information estimator in small Hilbert spaces.